Moving to D.C.? Check out this guide to learn all the secrets locals know about living in Washington DC

 As for the actual numbers, PayScale reports that Washington D.C.’s cost of living is 39% higher than the national average.
 Specifically, housing costs are 148% higher than the national average, while utility prices are 3% lower.
 As for transportation, expenses like public transit and gas prices are 5% higher than the national average.

 While these numbers might seem intimidating, it’s still very possible to live comfortably in the Nation’s Capital.
-You just need to research the D.C. neighborhoods and the surrounding areas to find the best fit for you.
+You just need to research the D.C. neighborhoods real estate and the surrounding areas to find the best fit for you.
 As you become a D.C. resident, you’ll find the best ways to live affordably in your new apartment.

 Where should you live (and not live) in Washington D.C.?